readium/architecture/proposals/006-content-protection.md

 ##### Unlocking a Publication

 A protected publication can be opened in two states: *restricted* or *unrestricted*.
-A restricted publication has a limited access to its manifest and resources, and can't be rendered with a Navigator.
+A restricted publication has a limited access to its manifest and resources and can't be rendered with a Navigator.
 It is usually only used to import a publication to the user's bookshelf.

 Readium makes no assumption about the way a third-party protection can unlock a publication.
 It could for example: